openresty/sregex/README.markdown

 Status
 ======

-This library is *not* usable yet and still under early development.
+This library is already quite usable but still under early development.
+The API is still in flux and may be changed quickly without notice.

-This is a pure C library.
+This is a pure C library that is designed to have zero dependencies.

+No pathological regexes exist for this regex engine because it does not use a backtracking algorithm at all.

 Already rewrote the code base of Russ Cox's re1 library using the nginx coding style (yes, I love it!), also incorparated a clone of the nginx memory pool into it for memory management.